-Reports of suspected academic misrepresentation or obstruction occurring in settings other than the classroom will be referred to the Office of Student Conduct and Community Standards for Academic Integrity Board action.
+Reports of suspected academic misrepresentation or obstruction occurring in settings other than the classroom will be referred by the Office of Student Conduct and Community Standards for Academic Integrity Board action.

-If the Academic Integrity Board finds a student responsible for misrepresentation or obstruction, the minimum sanction will be university disciplinary probation; the maximum penalty will be expulsion.
+If the Academic Integrity Panel finds a student responsible for an academic integrity violation, the minimum sanction will be university disciplinary probation; the maximum penalty will be expulsion from the university.

 Violations Reported After Voluntary Withdrawal or Academic Separation

 Suspected violations of academic integrity standards reported after a student voluntarily withdraws or is academically separated will be investigated and adjudicated.
 A student who withdraws or is academically separated during the investigation and adjudication of a suspected violation may be asked to appear at a hearing or, if the student fails to appear, have their case heard in absentia.
 If the student is found responsible for a violation, sanctions can be imposed.